bmbejcek/nola/README.md

 # NOLA
 Analysis of New Orleans Police Call Data

+# Background
+I researched a little into some interesting datasets to

 # Folder Structure
 * /data: contains all raw data
 * /notebooks: contains all notebooks for analysis